 Schematics for the CTR2 project are provided to help you understand how the system works and for troubleshooting purposes.
 The hardware for this project is not open source (i.e. CAD and Gerber files will not be published).

 CTR2 hardware was designed using Kicad.
 One of the plugins available for Kicad generates an interactive bill-of-material.
 In addition to providing a list of components to build the board this plugin provides graphical parts placement.
 Just open the file in any web browser.
 Selecting a part on the list highlights the location of that part on the board (C13 is selected above).
 You can also track component sourcing and placement on this form.

 The Excel CTR2_BOM_xx-xx-xx.xls file provides a list of all the components you’ll need to purchase in order to complete each sub-system.
 Links are provided for individual components from Mouser.
-Boards and enclosures can be ordered from my order form.
+I can still provide PCBs if you want to build one.
+Just contact me for discount pricing.
 You can use the included links to get manufacturer and part # information if you want to order from another supplier such as Digikey.